-For powerful earthy beauty, you could do far worse than to find yourself surrounded by the splendour of this nature reserve.
-Occupying a small part of the South East coast and stretching further inland, Mondrago Natural Park is flanked by the lovely town of Santanyi and the seaside resort of Cala d’Or, and features stunning rocky cliffsides, beaches, wetlands and amazing flora and fauna.
+For powerful earthy beauty, you could do far worse than to find yourself surrounded by the splendor of this nature reserve.
+Occupying a small part of the South East coast and stretching further inland, Mondrago Natural Park is flanked by the lovely town of Santanyi and the seaside resort of Cala d’Or, and features stunning rocky cliffs, beaches, wetlands and amazing flora and fauna.

 5. San Salvador Monastery